garrett-sutton/garrett-sutton.github.io/_drafts/david-and-goliath.md

 been the best thing for me.

 ## Parenting bit
+small vs big class sizes for kids money - saying no because can't afford vs no because you just aren't

 ## Being in a state of challenge - doing hard things